5 Cool Things To Do In Bologna (Especially If You Love Food)

-As well as the countless age-old specialist shops selling artisan food products, a new addition to the Bologna food scene is FICO Eataly World.
+As well as the countless age-old specialist shops selling artisan food products, the Bologna food scene is home to FICO.

 Billed as the world’s largest agri-food park this is essentially Disneyland for foodies.
 It is a vast indoor and outdoor space containing 45 restaurants along with a chance to see, touch and taste an incredibly wide range of first class ingredients.